codecrafters-io/build-your-own-redis/stage_descriptions/replication-16-my8.md

 Here's what each argument means:

-- `<numreplicas>`: The minimum number of replicas that must acknowledge the write command.
+- `<numreplicas>`: The minimum number of replicas that must acknowledge all previous write commands.
 - `<timeout>`: The maximum time (in milliseconds) the client is willing to wait.

 For example: